Finance Contracts: Everything You Need to Know

 - Lender-controlled money.
 In this form of finance a separate bank account is created to hold the loan amount for the contract.
 The entity that awarded the contract will place payments into the new account in accordance with the terms of the contract.
 To receive the most from such a financing arrangement, a close relationship to the lender and good communication is beneficial.
 When the contract is finished and the final payment is made, the lender will deduct any fees, deposit any remaining money in your business account, and then close the lending account.

 - Borrower-controlled money.
 In this form of finance, you have control of the contract and finances.
 The money in question will be available in the form of an overdraft or short-term loan for the contract’s duration and the bank involved will monitor the account transactions so as to ensure that the finances are being managed responsibly.
 Interest charges are deducted from this account each month, and by the end of the contract the full cost of the loan will have to be repaid.
 If the contract allows it and the lender feels the situation demands it, they will be able to step in and take control of the money.
 Such a detail should be noted before a contract is signed.

 If you need further help understanding finance contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.